From antinode clusters to node clusters: The concentration dependent transition of floaters on a standing Faraday wave: Introduction

-In this Letter, we will combine these two independent research problems, namely initially loosely packed floaters on a standing wave and a static densely packed floater raft into a single experiment: We study the position of hydrophilic heavy floaters on a standing Faraday wave as a function of the floater concentration $\phi$, by simply adding additional floaters to the surface.
+In this paper, we combine the above two independent research problems into a single experiment: We study the position of hydrophilic heavy floaters on a standing Faraday wave as a function of the floater concentration $\phi$, by simply adding additional floaters to the surface.
 We experimentally show that the position of the floaters highly depends on $\phi$.
-For low $\phi$, our floaters accumulate at the antinode of the standing Faraday wave as would be expected from theory and previous experiments~\cite{Falkovich,supplemantary}.
-When we increase $\phi$ we observe that the same hydrophilic heavy floaters cluster in the nodal region of the wave.
-Importantly, this inverted clustering is a collective effect of the floaters, and is not related to the inverted drift of a single floater by changing the physical properties of the floater as discussed in the first paragraph of this Letter.
-In our case, the single floater drift is always directed towards the antinodes.
+For low $\phi$, our floaters accumulate at the antinodes as for the particles used in this experiment would be expected from theory~\cite{Falkovich, FalkovichEurPhys} and previous experiments~\cite{Falkovich, FalkovichPRL, FalkovichEurPhys}.
+Increasing $\phi$, we observe that the same hydrophilic heavy floaters cluster around the nodal lines.
+Importantly, we show that this inverted clustering is \emph{not} due to an inverted drift of a single floater, but arises as a \emph{collective effect} of many interacting floaters.
+Subsequently, we develop a potential energy estimate to explain why for high values of $\phi$ nodal clusters are energetically favored over the antinodal ones. \\

-To characterize the transition from the antinode clusters (low $\phi$) to the node clusters (high $\phi$), we apply a spatial analysis of experimental image sequences for various $\phi$.
-We further focus on how the two main mechanisms driving the floater raft, the drift of a single floater due to the standing wave and the attractive capillary interaction among the floaters, vary by increasing $\phi$.
-To understand this, a potential energy estimation of the floaters is developed in the scope of experimentally studied $\phi$ region.
-Consequently, an agreement between the experiment and this energy argument is comparatively discussed.